AbdullahMahmoud23/ETL-Banks-Project/README.md

   c.
 Extract the information for New Delhi office, that is Name and MC_INR_Billion
 7. Write a function to log the progress of the code.
 8. While executing the data initialization commands and function calls, maintain appropriate log entries.

+## Conclusion
+You should now be able to:

+- Use Webscraping techniques to extract information from any website as per requirement.

+- Use Pandas data frames and dictionaries to transform data as per requirement.

+- Load the processed information to CSV files and as Database tables

+- Query the database tables using SQLite3 and pandas libraries

+- Log the progress of the code properly